nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       During this course, we will use Wireshark during demos to explore the protocol layers of internet message packets when we dive into the details of the various protocols.

-      ### Project Poster for Extra Credit
+      ### Extra Credit Opportunities

+      There are a few extra credit opportunities associated with the project that you may wish to take advantage of.

+      #### Personalize Your Project (up to 500 points)

+      You may choose to personalize your project in some way for extra credit.
+Some ideas for how you might do so are:

+      * add an integration with the [OpenWeatherMap API](https://openweathermap.org/api) that pulls in weather forecasts for one or more locations (configurable, of course) periodically and makes them available with the sensor data through all interfaces
+      * create an online brand for your weather station, and redesign each interface to match the brand you create, so everything looks like a coherent product
+      * add a camera, and implement user recognition and preferences setting using face detection
+      * add additional sensors to report information you're interested in seeing, and add them to your interfaces
+      * upgrade your API to accept streaming data connections (perhaps via [web sockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)), and provide near-real-time temperature and humidity data feeds to all connected clients
+      * enhance the mobile app client to support both iOS and Android phone platforms, aligning your design with each of their user interface guidelines and commonly accepted user interface patterns

+      Be creative and make your project yours.
+You'll have fun, and you'll be rewarded with up to 500 extra points too!

+      <small>(The total amount of points awarded will depend on the difficulty and complexity of the enhancements, and will be at the discretion of the instructor.)</small>

+      #### Project Poster (500 points)

+      ##### Option A

-      If you personalize and complete your multi-component project, you also have an opportunity for 500 points of extra credit if you create a poster (using the provided template) explaining the system, its design and operation, and the process used to build and test it.
+      If you complete your multi-component project **and personalize it**, you also have an opportunity for 500 more points of extra credit if you create a poster (using the instructor-provided template) explaining the system, its design and operation, and the process used to build and test it.

+      ##### Option B

+      Use your project to explore in detail some of the protocols and transport mechanisms covered in this course.
+Use some of the network inspection tools listed above to explore the data transport between components of your app, and create a poster explaining in detail what you are seeing and how that works in relation to the protocols used.

       Please contact the instructor if you wish to create a poster.
   reflection: